shipth-is/cli/docs/apple/apiKey.md

 #### Description

-Displays the status of the App Store Connect API Keys in your Apple and ShipThis accounts.
-The API key is used to automatically publish your games to the App Store.
+Displays the status of App Store Connect API Keys in your Apple and ShipThis accounts.
+This API key is used to automatically publish your games to the App Store.

 #### Help Output